 Lived hospitality, however, is not only threatened by scarce resources but can also come with its own conditions and, as such, is often contingent and exhaustible.
 Most notably, many refugees told us how their experiences of hospitality seemed to depend on how local people would judge and what they would expect of them.
 It is in such instances that hospitality not only becomes conditional but hierarchical.
 Many newcomers, however, not only saw through but actively resisted such pressures of having to fit in and to be grateful all the time, reenvisioning and creating a different, more equal form of hospitality.

-The social worker assigned to us by the council reacted really horribly after the problems with Owais.
+The social worker assigned to us by the council reacted really horribly when the incident with Owais happened.
 She made it all my fault, talking about the lack of boundaries and discipline in the house.
 She was really mean.
-She put up a daily schedule on the wall stating what time we should wake up in the mornings, when we should shower, for how long.
-Television only for one hour, and only 15 minutes for breakfast!
-She made us sign the schedule — not just me, all of us.
+She put up a daily schedule on the window, stating what time we should wake up in the morning, when we should shower, for how long.
+Television on hour — breakfast, only 15 minutes!
+She made us sign the programme, not just me, all of us.
 We tore it up after she left.

 (Ra'ed's family, London)